gregr/ina/nscheme/README.md

 - the compiler should associate prim op names with general attribute flags (pure, terminates, etc.)
   - if the compiler doesn't recognize a prim op name, it can assume worst-case attributes, treating it as an opaque procedure
   - later note: maybe don't do this by name

-weak refs w/ non-referencing finalizers
-- finalizer is scavenged before determining whether weak ref is broken, so objects are not in danger of being resurrected
-- weak refs introduce observable nondeterminism, unless well encapsulated
-  - e.g., a referentially-transparent weak value dictionary used for caching
-    - a key's membership is deterministic
-      - referencing a particular key either always fails, or always produces an equivalent value
-    - referencing a member key that is missing from storage must automatically load a new value
-      - so the user can't detect it was missing
-    - e.g., a symbol-interning table
-- in what context is a finalizer called? allows abitrary code execution at an arbitrary time
-- weak refs might be harder to support with reference-counting memory management

-port dbk's 2-3 btree, old hamt, and/or other efficient data structures
-- we'll use these as sets during program analysis

 start working on an initial optimization pass inspired by cp0
 - track variable references and single-references